eapodaca/caasp-vagrant/README.md

 sudo zypper in vagrant vagrant-libvirt
 ```

 Edit the `/etc/libvirt/libvirtd.conf` file to allow admin users access to libvirt unix socket.
 Be sure to add yourself to the group you choose.
+This is not nessicary on OpenSUSE.

 ```
 unix_sock_group = "wheel"